 Anyone wishing to nominate an area were asked to fill a form out.
 See Appendix A for the nomination form.

 This report assesses nominations received.
-To support the assessment, site visits were undertaken in July and August 2016.
+To support the assessment, site visits were undertaken in July and August 2016 as well as May 2017.